GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

-This graph shows GMOS_IMAGE is a child type of the GMOS type, which in turn is a child of the GEMINI type.
-The children of GMOS_IMAGE are other types which are children of GMOS_IMAGE.
-The graph shows a descriptor calculator and primitive set assignments and shows a descriptor assigned to GMOS which GMOS_IMAGE inherits, as there is nothing more specific assigned.
-The graph shows primitive sets assigned to GEMINI, GMOS, and GMOS_IMAGE.
-A primitive set specific for GMOS_IMAGE is present so this is what would be used for transformations to GMOS_IMAGE objects.
-Note, the primitive set class used internally for GMOS_IMAGE uses the GMOS primitive set as a parent class, and only over writes those primitives which require special handling in the GMOS_IMAGE case, thus GMOS_IMAGE still uses GMOS and GEMINI primitives, and the assignment is to allow overriding special cases in which it is required.
+This diagram shows GMOS_IMAGE is a child type of the GMOS type, which in turn is a child of the GEMINI type.
+The children of GMOS_IMAGE are other types which share common primitives or other properties with GMOS_IMAGE, but which may in some cases require special handling.
+The diagram shows descriptor calculator and primitive set assignments.
+A descriptor calculator (a set of descriptor functions) is assigned to GMOS, from which GMOS_IMAGE inherits as there is nothing more specific assigned and GMOS_SPECT shares the GMOS descriptors which work in both cases.

+The graph also shows primitive sets assigned to GEMINI, GMOS, and GMOS_IMAGE.
+Since a primitive set specific to GMOS_IMAGE is present in the configuration, it would be used for transformations applying to GMOS_IMAGE datasets.
+Note, the primitive set class for GMOS_IMAGE defined in astrodata_Gemini uses the GMOS primitive set as a parent class, and only overwrites those primitives which require special handling in the GMOS_IMAGE case.
+Thus GMOS_IMAGE still uses GMOS (and GEMINI) primitives, and the assignment paradigm allows overriding just those which need special handling.

-The GEMINI primitives are generally just bookkeeping functions as few transformations can be generalized across all Gemini datasets, though some can.
+Primitives associated with the GEMINI Astrodata Type are generally just bookkeeping functions as few transformations can be generalized across all Gemini datasets, though some can.
+Some are planned to be moved to a still more general, MEF, type.